Bounds on the Capacity of Random Insertion and Deletion-Additive Noise Channels: Proof of Proposition

 By considering i.u.d. input sequences, we have

-where $W_d(n)$ is given in Eqn. \eqref{eq_LB_deletion}, and the result is obtained by following the same steps as in the computation leading to \eqref{Hhs}.
-Therefore, by substituting Eqn. \eqref{eq_H(Y|XT)} into Eqn. \eqref{eq_H(Yj|Xj)}, Eqn. \eqref{Hyx_UB_del_AWGN} is obtained which concludes the proof.
+where $W_j(n)$ is given in Eq.~\eqref{eq_LB_deletion}, and the result is obtained by following the same steps as in the computation leading to~\eqref{Hhs}.
+Therefore, by substituting Eq.~\eqref{eq_H(Y|XT)} into Eq.~\eqref{eq_H(Yj|Xj)}, Eq.~\eqref{Hyx_UB_del_AWGN} is obtained which concludes the proof.